BitBalloon/middleman-homepage/source/blog/2014-03-27-ara-t-howard-on-static-sites-dynamic-content-and-creativity.md

 **Ara:** It's going great.
 Launching some sites today.

 **Mike:** Okay.
-Try to stick to the point then.
-So you can get back to launching stuff.
-You guys are out in Boulder, Colorado, right.
+I'll try to stick to the point then so you can get back to launching stuff!
+You guys are out in Boulder, Colorado, right?

 **Ara:** Yeah, Dojo4, we're a creative technology agency that's located in downtown Boulder.
 We've been working here as the agency for about five years, although the founders worked together in some fashion for a number of years before that.
 And so we're really fortunate to be right in the middle of what we like to call start-up alley here in Boulder and we get to do a lot of fun stuff.
 Everything from website to native apps, to Rails applications, to massive like cloud infrastructure, so yeah.

 **Mike:** Quite the range there.
-Sounds like your no strangers to building fully dynamic web properties.
+Sounds like you're no strangers to building fully dynamic web properties.

 **Ara:** No. Absolutely not.
 I've been a Ruby developer since Ruby 1.4 maybe even a little bit before then, long before rails was on the scene and you know at that point, I was building a lot of dynamic web applications for NOAA through the Co-operative Institute for Research and Sciences and we were doing — so at that point it was mainly CGI applications but also some really, really sophisticated java applications using old school MPM-CGI which is new school kids call that Server push.
 But yeah, I've been building dynamic data-driven web applications for, I'm embarrassed to say, probably more than 15 years at this point.